yanxu369/HHU-NTED-dataset/README.md

 Position:
 Email:

-I have read and agree to the terms and conditions specified on the DFEW facial expression database webpage.
 I confirm that this database will be used solely for research purposes.
 I will not share any part of this database with third parties, nor will I sell or profit from any part of it.